Mercer Island Mobility Projects and Pilots

 These programs are intended to help weekday commuters access transit options at the Mercer Island Park & Ride without the need to drive a personal vehicle.
 As parking pressure mounts, all 447 stalls now fill by 7:00am on most weekdays, forcing many Islanders wishing to use bus transit to reluctantly choose Single Occupant Vehicle (SOV) travel instead.
 The City believes reducing SOV usage will improve congestion on the Island, reduce rush hour pressure on I-90, and help lower local greenhouse gas emissions.

-After extensive exploration, the City will launch a rideshare pilot project with the companies Lyft and Uber on April 23, 2018.
-For six months, the program will subsidize any ride on Mercer Island that starts or finishes at the Park & Ride on North Mercer Way.
+After extensive exploration, the City launched a 6-month rideshare pilot program with providers Lyft and Uber in mid-April, 2018.
+For six months, the program subsidized any ride on Mercer Island that started or finished at the Park & Ride on North Mercer Way.
+The pilot ended Oct 31, 2018.
 Learn more here

-The City will launch a bikeshare pilot program on 16 July 2018, with LimeBike.
-Approximately 25 electric-assist models will be available 24/7 to anyone, Island-wide, for 3-months.
+The City also launched a 3-month bikeshare pilot program in mid-July, 2018, with LimeBike.
+Approximately 25 electric-assist models were available 24/7 to anyone, Island-wide, and were restocked daily at designated hubs.
 Learn more here.

 For the past year residents have been seeing these colorful bikes around the Island as a result of the City of Seattle’s Free-Floating Bike Share Program